abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 </nav>
 ```

-Overall, your `App.js` should now look like this:
+Overall, your `App.jsx` should now look like this:

 ```jsx
 import { Routes, Route, Link } from "react-router-dom";